ocl-foss-org/.github/profile/README.md

 The OCL provides free header-only C++ source libraries.

-These libraries are designed to serve C++ developers and were built on top of the Boost C++ libraries and C++ SL.
+The libraries are designed to serve C++ developers and are built on top of the Boost C++ Libraries and C++ SL.

 More information can be found at [ocl.nekernel.org](ocl.nekernel.org).